Beware of Freeware Shopping Carts

 Freemium Shopping Carts

 Freemium is a combination of "free" and "premium."
-Freemium software is software that is available for free, up to some point, and then must be purchased or licensed beyond that.
+Freemium software is software that is available for free, up to a point, and then must be purchased or licensed beyond that.

 Freemium Shopping Cart Hosting

-Is a Freemium Shopping Cart right for me?
+Is a Freemium Shopping Cart Fight For Me?

 The last category of free "Free and Open Source " is free in the fullest sense of the word.
 It is free in cost, and you are free to do whatever you want with it (re-brand it, modify it, add new features).